 Day 16: Beijing/Lhasa.
 Transfer to the airport to board your flight to Lhasa, capital of Tibet.
-Upon arrival, transfer to your hotel on the Lhasa River.
+Upon arrival, transfer to your hotel.
 Spend the rest of the day at leisure to acclimatize yourself to the extreme altitude of Lhasa.
 Join your group members for a welcome dinner this evening.
-Accommodations: Sheraton Four Points.
+Accommodations: Sheraton Four Points on 2014 departures, Shangri-La Lhasa on 2015 departures.
 Breakfast, lunch & dinner provided.

 Day 17: Lhasa.
 This morning, after a good night's rest, begin your exploration of Lhasa at the Potala Palace, winter palace of the Dalai Lama since the 7th century and probably the most revered and best known building in the land.
 Built at an altitude of more than 11,000 ft on the side of Marpo Ri, the Red Mountain in the center of Lhasa Valley, Potala Palace has vast, inward-sloping walls broken only in the upper parts by straight rows of many windows and flat roofs at various levels giving it a fortress-like appearance.